voicegain/platform/audio-sender/bootstrap-bundle/README.md

 ### Java install if necessary ###

-If the script reports no Java 9 present then please install Java 11 if avaiable or Java 9 if 11 is not available for your Linux version.
+If the script reports no Java 9 present then please install Java 11 if avaiable or Java 9, if 11 is not available for your Linux version.

-Here are example commands for Ubuntu or Debian:
+Here are example install commands for Ubuntu or Debian:

 ```
 sudo apt-get update